 “I didn’t have enough money, but you have to take a risk,” he remembers.
 “But, diay, everything turned out all right.
 I went to see my parents, and the people… in Bijagua had done a collection, and with that money I had enough.
 I didn’t know what to do, whether to cry, or what.
 My bike wasn’t so good—there were broken parts that I’d welded—and with that money I even had enough to buy a new part.”

 Giancarlos made the trip (”I’d never traveled!
 I didn’t even know where to go into the airport at SJO!”).
 At the event, he placed fifth in Latin America.
-Later that year, at another Mexico event, he placed fourth.
+Later that year, at another event in Mexico, he placed fourth.
 Since then, he’s been flying high, and was able to move to Jacó to take his training to the next level with Kenneth Tencio living next door.
 However he keeps his hometown, and above all, his family, in mind.